Recreational Releases and Flushing Flows

 The natural flow of the Whakapapa River will be released downstream of the Whakapapa Intake for 8 hours between 9am and 5pm on the following dates:

 1. Recreational releases from Whakapapa Intake require a minimum flow of 16 cumecs in the Whakapapa River.
-If the 16 cumec natural flow is not met on the Saturday, then it is deferred to the following day.
 If there is still insufficient flow, then the event is cancelled.

 2. Please check the WWNZ website for details on the release.
 Updates on the likelihood of the release are posted 24 hours prior to the event and the final decision is made on the morning of the release.